Anticipation Builds Ahead Of Trump's Supreme Court Nominee Unveiling

 Barrett, who is 46, has less of a judicial record to review, having just been nominated to the appeals court by Trump last year.
 Barrett is a former University of Notre Dame law professor, (and a graduate of the school; Kavanaugh meanwhile received his undergrad and law degrees from Yale).
 She was a law clerk for Scalia.

 During her nomination hearing before the Senate Judiciary Committee, Barrett was questioned about her religious beliefs.
-Sen. Diane Feinstein told Barrett, a Catholic, that "the dogma lives loudly within you," suggesting her faith would influence her judicial decisions, a statement that was roundly criticised.
+Sen. Dianne Feinstein told Barrett, a Catholic, that "the dogma lives loudly within you," suggesting her faith would influence her judicial decisions, a statement that was roundly criticized.

 Barrett has been somewhat dismissive of the notion of following Supreme Court precedents, the doctrine known as stare decisis.
-She wrote that "there is little reason to think that reversals [of past decisions] would do much damage," to the court's reputation."
-Barrett said she tends to agree "with those who say that a justice's duty is to the Constitution" rather than a precedent she thinks is clearly in conflict with it."
+She wrote that "there is little reason to think that reversals [of past decisions] would do much damage" to the court's reputation."
+Barrett said she tends to agree "with those who say that a justice's duty is to the Constitution," rather than a precedent she thinks is clearly in conflict with it."

-Such comments are likely to raise a red flag to moderate Republican senators like Susan Collins, R-Maine, who have said they would not vote for a nominee who has expressed doubts about overturning precedents when it comes to abortion and other longstanding Supreme Court decisions.
+Such comments are likely to raise a red flag to moderate Republican senators like Susan Collins, R-Maine, who have said they would not vote for a nominee who has expressed doubts about overturning precedents when it comes to abortion and other long-standing Supreme Court decisions.

 The 52-year-old Hardiman was nominated to the federal trial court by George W. Bush in 2003 and to the 3rd Circuit in 2007 and was confirmed by the Senate in a 95-0 vote.